Sharma-IT/password-generator/README.md

 ## Contact

-Shubham Sharma - My LinkedIn(https://www.linkedin.com/in/ssjuniorit/) - shubhamsharma.emails@gmail.com
+Shubham Sharma - [My LinkedIn](https://www.linkedin.com/in/ssjuniorit/) - shubhamsharma.emails@gmail.com

 ## License

-This project is licensed under the GPL 3.0 License - see the LICENSE[LICENCE] file for details
+This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENCE) file for details